05TharunKM/Samsung-PD-Training-/README.md

 <img width="1080" alt="drive.jpg" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/e0b1abc4892d6bf127dface1561af53bfab4e645/docs/assets/images7/drive.jpg">

 - In above circuit, 2 input OR gate is driving 4 other gates and we know that drive strength is a function of capacitive load of the that particular cell.
-So total capacitance can be calsulated to observe whether driving gate can handle the load.
+So total capacitance can be calculated to observe whether driving gate can handle the load.
 - Lets say the driving cell(OR Gate) here won't be able to drive the four gates then we can specify the tool to use the cell with higher driving strength which will be provided in .lib file or the below solution can be implemented :

 <img width="1080" alt="drive_sol.jpg" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/e0b1abc4892d6bf127dface1561af53bfab4e645/docs/assets/images7/drive_sol.jpg">